Frequently Asked Questions

 If your enrollment was successful, you should receive a confirmation email stating so.
 Please email email@example.com if you do not receive this confirmation email!

 A deposit for each camper is due upon enrollment.
-Your remaining balance is due May 1st.
+A secondary deposit is required March 1st, & your remaining balance is due May 1st.

 Most choose to pay by credit card online during the enrollment process, but you can also mail in a check.